This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 People with ataxic cerebral palsy experience shaky movements while walking and have difficulties with balance, while those with mixed cerebral palsy will have a combination of the symptoms above.

-According to the National Institutes of Health (NIH), adults with cerebral palsy tend to have more issues with falling than teens and children with the disorder.
-Mobility starts to decline drastically during middle and older adulthood.[1]
+According to research, adults with cerebral palsy tend to have more issues with falling than teens and children with the disorder.
+Many people with cerebral palsy have declining mobility as they age.[2]

-With the decline of mobility comes a drastic increase in falling.
+With the decline of mobility comes a drastic increase in falls.
 However, people of all ages with cerebral palsy can fall due to imbalance issues and non-voluntary movements.

-Falling may seem like an innocuous incident, especially for children prone to scrapes and accidents while playing or running around.
+Falling may seem innocuous, especially for children prone to scrapes and accidents while playing or running around.
 However, a rough fall for children with cerebral palsy can lead to sprains, broken bones, and increased CP symptoms.

 Therapy is one of the top ways to help children and adults with cerebral palsy reduce their chances of falling.